-At two-months-old, the poor little guy had already been through the wringer.
-He came into the practice in desperate need of a blood transfusion, courtesy of a severe flea infestation.
+At two months old, the poor little guy had already been through the wringer.
+He came into the practice desperate for a blood transfusion, courtesy of a severe flea infestation.
 Then he battled a nasty Toxoplasmosis infection.
 With a minor case of cerebellar hypoplasia rounding out his record, I decided three strikes felt like plenty.

 So when the doctor performing his neuter told me she heard a heart murmur, I thought nothing of it.
 Kittens CAN have murmurs, and he was JUST six-months-old.
 (Right on the cusp for a kitten murmur) It was the odd quiet night for us, though, so when she offered to pop him on the echo table, I agreed.